MikePohatu/TsGui/documentation/features/Queries.md

 When the result of the query is single string already, this is obviously set as the value.

-When the result of the query is an object, the values of the properties of the object are concatenated together to make a single string.
+When the result of the query is an object, the property values of the object are concatenated together to make a single string.

-If the result is a list of objects, the values or the properties or all the objects are concatenated together.
+If the result is a list of objects, the property values of *all* the objects are concatenated together.
 Usually this wouldn't be desireable.
-When using queries like WMI, it's recommended to return only a single object from your query.
+When using queries like WMI, it's recommended to return only a single object from your WQL query if outputting to a single string.

 ### Collection Results
 GuiOptions that require a list of objects are DropDownList and TreeView.